-One of my favourite plants to grow in the garden are sunflowers and as well as being enjoyable to grow, it’s equally as enjoyable to harvest the thousands of seeds which have many uses from eating them yourself to feeding them to the birds over winter when they need them most.
+One of my favourite plants to grow in the garden are sunflowers.
+As well as being enjoyable to grow, it is equally as enjoyable to harvest the thousands of seeds, these have many uses, from eating them yourself to feeding them to the birds over winter when they need them most.

-If you are growing sunflowers whether for the seeds or just for fun, knowing when and how to collect sunflower seeds is well worth knowing.
-Timing is important so you can collect your seeds before birds or squirrels dog in or leave them a little longer if you don’t mind sharing but in this guide I will explain what I do with my sunflowers when collecting sunflower seeds.
+If you are growing sunflowers (whether for the seeds or just for fun), knowing when and how to collect sunflower seeds is well worth knowing.
+Timing is important so you can collect your seeds before the birds or squirrels dig in, or you can leave them a little longer if you don’t mind sharing the seeds, but in this guide I will explain what I do with my sunflowers when collecting their seeds.

 When you look at sunflowers, you may assume that you can pick the seeds out at any time.
 However, like everything in nature, there is always a perfect time for harvesting.
-You don’t want to harvest them too early as they will not be ready or form their hard shell properly to get that digestive black and white striped shell that many varieties have although some varieties do have white shells.
+You don’t want to harvest them too early as the seeds will not be ready or have formed their hard shell properly to get the distinctive black and white striped shell that many varieties have, although some varieties do only have white shells.